skids/perl6sum/README.md

 4. Note that the return value of .finalize is the finalized Sum object.
-This can be coerced to common types you might want using and formatted using many built-in Perl 6 methods.
+This can be coerced to common types you might want and formatted by using many built-in Perl 6 methods.
 Also, .finalize takes arguments, which are just passed to .push.
 Together this gives the following idiom for one-shot purposes: